 |The Frers 50-footer Morningstar - winner of Class B in the 1984 SORC (photo Larry Moran)|

 Elsewhere, the 50-footers were a mainstay of US efforts in events such as the Clipper Cup in the early 1980s (with success by the crack Peterson-design Checkmate and the Frers Tomahawk), and enjoyed competitive racing in Class B in the SORC.

 The first apparent effort to scale up from some of the successful One Ton yachts of the

-mid-1980s was the Farr design Great Expectations (#155), also oriented towards the Clipper Cup as well as the Southern Cross Cup, but incorporating some
+mid-1980s was the Farr design Great Expectations (#155), which was also oriented towards the Clipper Cup as well as the Southern Cross Cup, but incorporated some

 cruising amenities (Great Expectations later became Yeoman XXVII,

 and was an unsuccessful contender for the British Admiral's Cup team in 1989).

 The Davidson 50 Great Fun also signaled the potential of the big

 fractional rig approach, with an impressive performance in the 1982